Universal-homogeneous structures are generic: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Anton Bernshteyn, Alex Kruckman and Minh Chieu Tran for finding errors in the previous versions of the paper and suggesting how to fix them.
-We thank Alex Kruckman, Lionel Nguyen Van Th\'e and Manfred Droste for pointing out most references listed in the introduction to us.
+We are grateful to Anton Bernshteyn, Tam\'as K\'atay, Alex Kruckman and Minh Chieu Tran for finding errors in the previous versions of the paper and suggesting how to fix them.
+We thank Alex Kruckman, Lionel Nguyen Van Th\'e and Manfred Droste for pointing out to us most references listed in the introduction.